kendaleiv/kendaleiv.github.io/_tabs/about.md

 order: 4
 ---

-Ken Dale is a Sr. Software Engineer at Microsoft with experience building secure and reliable web applications in a team environment.
+Ken Dale is a Senior Software Engineer at Microsoft with experience building secure and reliable web applications in a team environment.